Conditions in Shopify Flow

 Example of a workflow that checks a customer's total spend amount and adds tags

 Similarly, you can combine actions together so that multiple actions can run.
 This example uses multiple conditions to check whether a customer is eligible for a loyalty program based on the total amount that they have spent in the store.
-In the example above, the following conditions are checked in the order in which they appear:
+In the example above, the following conditions are checked in the order in which they are displayed:

 1. If the total price is greater than $1000 and the customer agrees to accept marketing, then tag them with the Gold tag.